-Working in tandem with our Health Center and Child and Family Services, our residential programs are seamlessly integrated, ensuring individuals and families find the health care and the community resources critical to making those determined steps beyond our doors.
-The following four residential programs are based on Dimock’s campus.
+Working in tandem with Dimock’s Health Center and Child and Family Services, our residential programs are seamlessly integrated, ensuring individuals and families find the health care and the community resources to best support their sustained recovery.

-Women’s Renewal-Clinical Stabilization Services at Dimock provides intensive clinical services for up to 20 women from one to four weeks, addressing the complex needs of women in early recovery.
-The program supports women who have ongoing issues with substance use, mental health and trauma by offering structure, comprehensive support and, most importantly, hope.
-The program creates a “Healing Community,” using best practices including trauma informed care, motivational interviewing, harm reduction, music, art, yoga and other expressive therapies.
+Clinical Stabilization Services at Dimock provides intensive clinical services to address the complex needs of individuals in early recovery.
+The program supports men and women who have ongoing issues with substance use, mental health, and trauma by offering structure, comprehensive support, and, most importantly, hope.
+Dimock’s CSS programs create a “Healing Community,” using best practices including trauma-informed care, motivational interviewing, harm reduction, music, art, yoga, and other expressive therapies.

 Our Services

-During their time in the program, women are given the space and support to regroup, reflect and refocus their lives.
-Each week, women receive individual clinical and group therapies that focus on developing effective coping skills and understanding the complex nature of addiction.
+During their time in the program, individuals are given the space and support to regroup, reflect, and refocus their lives.
+Each week, individuals receive individual clinical and group therapies that focus on developing effective coping skills and understanding the complex nature of addiction.
 Together, staff and clients create an effective plan for their continued treatment.
 The program provides residents with homework to enhance the learning process as well as a “Roadmap to Recovery,” a planning tool to help them prepare for their life in recovery.

 Askia Academy

-The Askia Academy, named for community activist Nate Askia, serves a maximum of 24 men in ongoing recovery for up to one year.
-Askia Academy is a healing community providing comprehensive support to men to prepare for self-sufficiency and ongoing recovery.
+The Askia Academy is a program for men with a dual diagnosis, also known as co-occurring disorders.
+Named for community activist Nate Askia, the program serves men in recovery for up to nine months.
+Askia Academy is a healing community providing comprehensive support to men to prepare for self-sufficiency and sustained recovery.

 Our Services

 We offer men daily individual and group counseling, family stabilization, job preparation support, educational/vocational program referrals and peer-to-peer mentoring.
-Men also are referred to our health center for primary and specialized care, and their children are connected to our Child and Family Services for enrollment in Head Start, early intervention and other services.
+Men also are referred to Dimock’s Health Center for primary and specialized care, and their children are connected to our Child and Family Services for enrollment in Head Start, early intervention, and other wraparound services.
 The program is licensed and funded by the Department of Public Health’s Bureau of Substance Abuse Services.

 For more information about Askia Academy, please contact: 617-442-8800, ext.
 1654